sri/green-list/README.md

 I've been using this since Nov 2015

-Visit http://green-list.meteor.com to see it in action.
+~~Visit http://green-list.meteor.com to see it in action.~~ All the free meteor sites have been taken down.
+Planning (as of March 31) to revamp this app and launch it on Galaxy.

 ## Screenshot: